 Safety measures we’re taking currently include:

-Continuing our enhanced sanitizing procedures across the system.
+We are continuing our enhanced sanitizing procedures across the system.
 Buses are normally cleaned every day and disinfected as needed.
 Now, we’re disinfecting nightly, including wiping down all surfaces and rails using CDC-endorsed cleaning products.

 Sharing information about how to stay healthy.
 Look for tips online and on the buses.